We will halve the impact of our waste

 - Waste measurement and reporting systems

 When it comes to waste reduction, we mean business!
-We’ve scrapped straws, salt and pepper sachets and toothpicks, and only provide takeaway cutlery on request.
+Long ago, we scrapped straws, salt and pepper sachets and toothpicks, and only provide sustainably sourced wooden cutlery on request for takeaway orders.
 Our chicken and fresh veg are delivered in reusable crates, saving loads of cardboard each year, and we‘ve even repurposed old uniforms which have been upcycled and made into soft toys and wall hangings in partnership with Tangentyere Council, an Aboriginal owned, not-for-profit enterprise.

 Our food is cooked fresh to order and our menu is flexible, enabling customers to order exactly what they want, to help us reduce waste from leftovers.
 Score!